Clair-EC/SPT-AKI-ProfileEditorHelper-Fix-3.9.4/README.md

 Some of these steps are probably unnecessary, I just haven't tested them, this is how it worked on my machine.

 Disclaimer:
 This is a botch.
 Without ChatGpt this wouldn't exist, my typescript knowledge was precisely 0 when I started this, also shout out to reading the documentation.
-I created this in like 8 hours, 5 of which I should have been asleep.
+I created this in like 10 hours, 5 of which I should have been asleep.
 I typically only write projects for myself, but since its been a month I figured I would publish this.

 To do:
 1. Figure out how profile editor installs the modhelper, so the fix can be installed in the first place.
 2. Do QA testing
 3. Pull request, Fork, or whatever.
+To get the original updated.
 I had to get around to learning github at some point.